essey1/movie-posters-vault/README.md

-# Movie Posters Search Engine
+# Movie Posters Vault

-A responsive react app called Movie Posters Vault where you can search for movies.
+A responsive movie posters search engine that allows users to search for and explore movie posters.

 Here is a link to the app: [https://movie-posters-vault.netlify.app/](https://movie-posters-vault.netlify.app/)